Epetaway/WebsiteRefine/DOWNLOAD_INSTRUCTIONS.md

-# Earl Hickson Jr. Portfolio - Pure Next.js Project
+# Earl Hickson Jr. Portfolio - Approved Final Version

-This is your complete Next.js portfolio project converted to match your working GitHub repository structure.
+This is your complete portfolio project with all approved functionality, authentic content, and verified working components.

 ## Download

-The complete project is available as: `earl-portfolio-nextjs-pure.tar.gz`
+The complete project is available as: `earl-portfolio-approved-final.tar.gz`

+## ✅ Verification Complete

+All approved components have been tested and confirmed working:
+- ✅ Professional headshot image loading correctly on homepage
+- ✅ Earl "The Kaiju" page with fighter image and logo
+- ✅ Contact form submitting successfully with email notifications
+- ✅ BJJ booking form processing submissions with database storage
+- ✅ Resume PDF download functioning properly
+- ✅ Social media API integration active (YouTube endpoint tested)
+- ✅ All "Front-End Engineer" terminology consistent throughout
+- ✅ All icons, links, and navigation working as designed

 To extract after download:
 ```bash